GenesisFR/DS2TroubleshootingGuide/README.md

 ## Camera spinning too fast

-This only happens when using middle-click while running the game in windowed mode through an executable that was hex-edited to show the mouse cursor while playing fullscreen.
+This only happens when using middle-click to rotate the camera in windowed mode, while using an executable that was hex-edited to show the mouse cursor in fullscreen mode.

-- For DS2, use the original executable.
-- For DS2BW ([Killah's fix](#enable-bw--extras)), use this [executable](https://www.mediafire.com/file/9ivessmxpqapi9n/DungeonSiege2BW_windowed.exe).
+Use one of these [fixed executables](https://community.pcgamingwiki.com/files/file/1321-dungeon-siege-2-mouse-cursor-fix).
+They both have the mouse cursor without the camera spinning bug.

 ## Characters are invisible